 Cons: Not much interior organization, no locks, no handle on the bottom for easy lifting.

 If you need a larger luggage set, but at a value price, the Rockland 4-piece spinner set is a good deal.
 It comes with four suitcases, and in sizes that are not typical of luggage sets, in case you need something a little different.
-You’ll get a small 18 in case that is good for short weekend trips, a 22 in, which is slightly larger than most carry on cases, but will still be accepted as carry on in most airlines.
-There a 26 in case, which is my preferred size for check in luggage, and a much larger 30 in suitcase for when you really need a lot of space.
+You’ll get an 18″ case that is good for short weekend trips, a 22″, which is slightly larger than most carry on cases, but will still be accepted as carry on in most airlines.
+There a 26″ case, which is my preferred size for check in luggage, and a much larger 30″ for when you really need a lot of space.